 Criterium-Lalancette & Dudka Engineers home inspections are educational.
 We focus on the information buyers need to make an informed decision and avoid post-purchase surprises.
 We distinguish between minor problems of which buyers should be aware, and major ones that might affect their purchase decision or their budgeting plans.
 Our goal is to educate, not to alarm.
 We view the inspection as a ‘teachable moment” for buyers – probably the only opportunity most will have to explore their home top to bottom with an expert who can show them where important features (the electrical panel and the water shut-off valve, for example) are located, explain how things work, and answer their questions.
 We encourage buyers to ask questions, either during the inspection or after.
 The written inspection report we produce includes a detailed description of our home inspection findings and a maintenance plan outlining maintenance requirements for the home, estimating the life expectancy of major components, and projecting major repairs and upgrades buyers should anticipate during the first 5 – 10 years of ownership.

-Criterium-Lalancette & Dudka Engineers home inspections are conducted by licensed, Professional Engineers.
+Criterium-Lalancette & Dudka Engineers home inspections are conducted by or reports reviewed by licensed, Professional Engineers.
 This is an important point.
 Many home inspectors are neither licensed nor insured.
 Many states do not license home inspectors.
 Inspectors typically face no consequences for deficient work and have no insurance to cover damages resulting from errors they make.
 Criterium-Lalancette & Dudka’s licensed, Professional Engineers are not only highly experienced, educated and well-trained, they are accountable for their work, they are fully insured, and they subscribe to the highest professional and ethical standards.
 They also know what they are doing.
-Criterium-Lalancette & Dudka engineers are building experts and they can tap the deep well of experience the Criterium network has amassed over 60 years in business from more than 750,000 building inspections.
+Criterium-Lalancette & Dudka engineers are building experts and they can tap the deep well of experience the Criterium network has amassed over 65 years in business from more than 850,000 building inspections.
 This is a level of experience and expertise that is unmatched in the industry!

 If you are buying a home, contact Criterium-Lalancette & Dudka Engineers for the comprehensive, reliable, professional pre-purchase home inspection you need.